 My personal philosophy is this: never to do anything halfway.
 I explored all of these modalities thoroughly so that I’d be able to help patients to the best of my ability.
 But I didn’t stop there.
 I’m what you’d call a “lifetime learner,” constantly striving to learn new things and advance my understanding.
 This means that I’m continually investigating new treatment methods.

 Helping my clients get better is always my primary goal.
 That’s why, unlike a lot of other therapists, I offer many different options for therapy because I want to find what works best for you and your unique situation.

 I started my professional journey in trauma counseling, and that’s still my specialty.

 However, during my time as a therapist, I’ve started noticing a lot of problems related to trauma that weren’t addressed directly.
-Clients told me how much they benefitted from psychotherapy, but there were some symptoms that caused them trouble.
-So I expanded my knowledge and also learned how to address issues such as anger management and ADHD.
+Clients told me how much they benefited from psychotherapy, but there were some symptoms that caused them trouble.
+So I expanded my knowledge and honed my therapeutic skills to address issues such as anger management and ADHD.

 Developing My Personal Style and Goals